Home » GI Bill » San Antonio, TX BAH Rates 2026, Housing, Education, & Cost of Living

 • Mark Twain Dual Language Academy

-Additionally, the Joint Base San Antonio (Fort Sam Houston, Lackland AFB, and Randolph AFB) have their own independent School Districts which are not a part of the Department of Defense school system.
+Additionally, the Joint Base San Antonio (Fort Sam Houston, Lackland AFB, and Randolph AFB) has its own independent School Districts, which are not a part of the Department of Defense school system.
 Schools within these districts include:

-• Fort Sam Houston Elementary School and Robert F. Cole Middle School and High School
+• Fort Sam Houston Elementary School, Robert F. Cole Middle School and High School

 • Lackland Elementary School and Virginia Allred Stacey Junior-Senior High School